jkpd/Mothership/README.md

 # Mothership

-Main Repository
+Main Repository with samples and projects for testing purposes.

-This is a sample project using the latest MongoDB Driver and C# ASP.NET MVC 5 on VS 2015
+RealEstate: This is a sample project using the latest MongoDB Driver with C# ASP.NET MVC 5 on VS 2015